 Kauri Cliffs, sitting at the edge of New Zealand’s Totara Forest, is one of the most luxurious resorts in New Zealand.
-It features magnificent 180-degree ocean views from its 22 guest rooms, each including a private porch and open fireplace.
+It features magnificent 180-degree ocean views from its luxury guest rooms, each including a private porch and open fireplace.
 There are very few remote resorts on the entire globe where you’ll find wilderness and luxury melted in such a harmonic manner.
-If money is no object, you can book the 4,200-square-foot Owner’s Suite, which comes with a private infinity pool and kitchen.
+If luxury is what you’re after, you can book the 4,200-square-foot Owner’s Cottage, which comes with a private infinity pool and kitchen.
 Enjoy soaking in the sun on pink sand beaches, golfing on one of the world’s best courses, doing a little deep-sea fishing, or even boar hunting.
 The Private Beach Barbecue is a must, with a Kauri chef cooking up a delectable feast of fresh seafood and local produce right at surfside.

 To get there, you can take an hour-long helicopter ride from Auckland right to the resort, or hop on the 45-minute flight from Auckland to Kerikeri Bay via Air New Zealand and then drive.

-The peaceful town of Hana sits along Maui’s rugged eastern coastline, known as one of the last unspoiled Hawaiian frontiers, at the end of a three hour coastal drive considered to be one of the most scenic routes on the planet.
+The peaceful town of Hana sits along Maui’s rugged eastern coastline, known as one of the last unspoiled Hawaiian frontiers, at the end of a three-hour coastal drive considered to be one of the most scenic routes on the planet.
 Hana is “old school,” where you’ll find authentic luaus and few locals wearing shoes.
-Travaasa Hana, formerly Hotel Hana Maui, is one of Hawaii’s most romantic hotels and the first resort on the island to greet the rising sun and was also voted the No. 1 resort in all of Hawaii by Conde Nast Traveler’s Reader Choice Awards.
+Travaasa Hana, formerly Hotel Hana Maui, is one of Hawaii’s most romantic hotels and the first resort on the island to greet the rising sun.
+It was also voted the No. 1 resort in all of Hawaii by Conde Nast Traveler’s Reader Choice Awards.
 Enjoy private, expansive lanais with Pacific Ocean views as well as a refreshing swimming pool, but you won’t find TVs, telephones, or any other distracting electronics.